winston-lab/warner_chip_seq/README.md

 - Uses slurm job scheduler to batch submit jobs
 - Paired-end FASTQ files from ChIP-seq libaries
 	- FASTQ files should be demultiplexed and can (should) be compressed (.gz)
 	- FASTQ filenames are used by the scripts throughout this pipeline, and should easily identify the sample.
 For example, my filenames usually take the format: strain_treatment_IP_replicate (e.g. 93_D_8WG16_rep2).
-After demultiplexing, there is usually trailing info added to the filename: e.g. _S8_R1_001.fastq.gz.
+After demultiplexing, there is usually trailing info added to the filename (e.g. _S8_R1_001.fastq.gz).
 The S indicates the index number on your sample sheet, R1 and R2 indicate the paired reads from the sequencer, and 001 is a trailing number added for reasons beyond my comprehension.
-- FASTA files for genome alignment, included for S. cerevisiae and S. pombe in the 'genomes/bowtie2_index/' directory in this repository.
+- Bowtie2 index files (.bt2) for genome alignment, included for *S. cerevisiae* and *S. pombe* in the `genomes/bowtie2_index/` directory in this repository.
 - BED files to tell deeptools which portions of the genome you would like to plot.
 I have included the standard non-overlapping ORF BED file from James Chuang in the `genomes/annotations/` directory of this repository.
 - Patience.
 It will likely take some troubleshooting and path editing in the slurm scripts to analyze your data.
 My goal is to make this process as pain-free as possible, so I will try to explain how each step functions so that you can debug with confidence.